Use this call to retrieve a list of things of a given type, optionally using search constraints.

 List fields only

-: This is the value the constraint should compare to.
-It can be a string, number, list, etc., depending on the field type defined by the key
+value: This is the value the constraint should compare to.
+It can be a string, number, list, etc., depending on the field type defined by the key in the current constraint.
+If the type of the value isn't correct, gyfti returns a 400 error, 'INVALID_DATA.'

-are ignored.
+Constraints with an undefined value are ignored.
 Do not use '_id' as a key for a constraint.
 Instead, use the call that retrieves a thing by ID.
 See above.

 Example